aryn-ai/quickstart/sycamore-local-development-example.md

 pip install async_timeout
 ```

-The output of this cell will show information about the DocSet, and show that there are two doucments included in it.
+The output of this cell will show information about the DocSet, and show that there are two documents included in it.

 3f.
 This cell will segment the PDFs and visually show how a few pages are segmented.